Client FAQs

 Insurance: Yes, as with Workcover a referral is needed for you to be seen under an insurance policy.
 Referral letters will also need to be sent directly to the insurer and funding must be approved before we are able to invoice the consultations to the insurer.

-• Yes, a number of our practitioners are able to offer afterhours appointments during the week, these time slots however are very popular and do book out in advance so it is best to get in early.
-Please Note: We do not currently have any clinicians providing therapy on weekends.
+Yes, a number of our practitioners are able to offer after hours appointments during the week and on Saturdays, these time slots however are very popular and do book out in advance so it is best to get in early.

-• We typically charge for 1-hour appointments.
-This 1 hours includes 50-minutes of contact time with your clinician, and 10-minutes of administrative time in which your clinician will take notes, prepare session material, or contact relevant parties (e.g., GP).
+We typically charge for 1-hour therapy appointments.
+This 1 hour includes 50-minutes of contact time with your clinician, and 10-minutes of administrative time in which your clinician will take notes, prepare session material, or contact relevant parties (e.g., GP).

-• Prior to your initial consultation, our client support staff will be in contact with you to discuss the fees and appointment process.
+Prior to your initial consultation, our New Client Coordinator will be in contact to discuss the fees and appointment process.
 Upon booking, we will send you some initial information and paperwork for completion prior to your first appointment.
 Please ensure to provide us with any information and referrals you may have prior to this initial consultation.

 During the initial consultation the psychologist will ask you some questions about your personal circumstance, what you hope to achieve within the sessions and work together with you to tailor a suitable treatment plan.